Last Updated on May 25, 2025 by

 - Risk of infection

-- Stress increases the likelihood of depression.
+- Depression & Stress increases

 A)Nutritional: deficiency of these nutrients due to